arnemart/slid.js/README.md

 Blockquotes (lines prefixed with `>`) are not shown.
 This is handy for printing out slide content with added comments.

+## Executing code

+If you add a code snippet and set the language to `#!`, it will not be shown in the slides but executed in the shell in the background.
+Useful for trigging build jobs/launching editors etc.

 ## Settings

 There are none.
 You'll have to modify the code, which is basically a single strand of spaghetti.